August 1922

 Doyle (2008), pg 149

-Civic Guard is disbanded by Provisional Government
+The Civic Guard is disbanded by Provisional Government.

 Hopkinson (1988), pg 92

-Con Moloney, Adjutant-General of the anti-Treaty forces, issues a General Order saying that “our troops will be formed into Active Service Units” not exceeding 35 men.
 He also authorises that Unionist property should be commandeered to accommodate the men and ordered the systematic destruction of road and rail infrastructure.
 (Dorney says that it was Lynch who issued the order.)

 Hopkinson (1988), pgs 172-173 & 195; Dorney (2017), pg 127; McCarthy (2015), pg 111

 An anti-Treaty volunteer, Daniel Kane, is killed after an attack on a pro-Treaty post in Glenmalure, Co.
-Wicklow
+Wicklow.

 Dorney (2017), pg 163

 In Kilkenny Jail, an anti-Treaty prisoner, Jack (John) Edwards, who had been captured in Waterford, was shot dead by a sentry.
-His brother believed that it was a reprisal killing for the killing of Edward O’Brien in Waterford.
-See 15th August above.

 McCarthy (2015), pg 111; Walsh (2018), pgs 194-195